 man ./test.1

-For more info on man usage, run man man-pages command in your terminal.
+For more details on creating and using man pages, you can consult the manual pages themselves by running man man-pages in your terminal.

 💡 Tip